SPORT AND RECREATION

-- 15 to 19-year-olds can get injured while cycling, skiing or skateboarding, often injuring their knees and lower legs.
+- 15 to 19-year-olds can get injured while cycling, skiing, or skateboarding, often injuring their knees and lower legs.

-To learn more about SHRed, click here.
+To learn more about SHRed, visit the study page.

 There are a number of things British Columbians can do to prevent serious injuries when engaging in physical activity.